ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 ### The turtle documentation

 It's a good idea to check out the [library documentation](https://docs.python.org/3/library/turtle.html) (a.k.a. reference manual, API docs, etc.) when you're learning how to use a new library (set of methods).
-Google can be very helpful when exploring a new tool.
-Here are a couple of links that can help you get started drawing pictures and seeing what's possible.

 Here's the entry in the documentation for the function that lets us move forward: